Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID

 \subsection{Data taking}

 Data collection for these prototypes occurred at the Yale Wright Laboratory in New Haven, CT, which is 22.8\,m above sea level.
 Panel prototypes were placed in custom dark boxes and covered with blackout fabric to reduce noise from ambient light in the SiPMs, see the resulting background spectra for each prototype in figure~\ref{MVBackgroundSpec}.
+This light tightness will be a requirement for the official installation at LNGS as artificial illumination will be present onsite.
 SiPMs were connected to the DAQ via CAEN A5261 remotization cables~\cite{caen-cables} and AMPMODU type 3-102203-3 connectors~\cite{cable-headers}.